ricsanfre/pi-cluster/docs/_docs/nginx.md

 NGINX writes the logs to `stdout` by default, mixing the access logs with NGINX-generated application logs.

-To avoid this, the access log default configuration must be changed to write logs to a specific file `/data/access.log` (`controller.config.access-log-path`), adding to traekik deployment a sidecar container to tail on the access.log file.
+To avoid this, the access log default configuration must be changed to write logs to a specific file `/data/access.log` (`controller.config.access-log-path`), adding to nginx deployment a sidecar container to tail on the access.log file.
 This container will print access.log to `stdout` but not missing it with the rest of logs.

 Default access format need to be changed as well to use JSON format (`controlle.config.log-format-escape-json`).
-That way those logs will be parsed by Fluentbit and log JSON payload automatically decoded extracting all fields from the log.
+That way those logs can be further parsed by Fluentbit and log JSON payload automatically decoded extracting all fields from the log.
 See Fluentbit's Kubernetes Filter `MergeLog` configuration option in the [documentation](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes).

 Following Ingress NGINX helm chart values need to be provided: